What Is A Bullet Journal Daily Log (and 13 daily spread inspirations)

-Plus, you’ll also find here some daily spread inspirations to get some ideas on how you want yours to look.
-Since it’s one of the basic pages, this post is actually a part of my Bullet Journaling for beginners series
+Since it’s one of the basic pages, this post is actually a part of my Bullet Journaling for beginners series.

-Daily spreads are not necessarily what I often use in my Bullet Journal, but they have benefits.
+Daily logs are not necessarily what I often use in my Bullet Journal, but they have benefits.

 And I believe you should try many different things with this planning method before figuring out what works best for you.
 And I must say that sometimes my planning needs to change, and I use a daily log myself.